On the most basic level, human beings are made up of five major components:

 - Lieutenant Commander Data: The almost-human android from "Star Trek"

 - BattleBots: The remote control fighters from the long-running TV show

 - HAL: The ship's computer in Stanley Kubrick's "2001: A Space Odyssey"

 - The Robot in the television series "Lost in Space"

 All of these things are considered robots, at least by some people.
-The broadest definition around defines a robot as anything that a lot of people recognize as a robot.
+But you could say that most people define a robot as anything that they recognize as a robot.
 Most roboticists (people who build robots) use a more precise definition.
 They specify that robots have a reprogrammable brain (a computer) that moves a body.

-By this definition, robots are distinct from other movable machines, such as cars, because of their computer element.
-Many new cars do have an onboard computer, but it's only there to make small adjustments.
-You control most elements in the car directly by way of various mechanical devices.
-Robots are distinct from ordinary computers in their physical nature -- normal computers don't have a physical body attached to them.
+By this definition, robots are distinct from other movable machines such as tractor-trailer trucks because of their computer elements.
+Even considering sophisticated onboard electronics, the driver controls most elements directly by way of various mechanical devices.
+Robots are distinct from ordinary computers in their physical nature — normal computers don't have physical bodies attached to them.